guannko/blue-eye/README.md

 - ✅ Know exactly where to save (routing map!)
 - ✅ No questions about placement
 - ✅ Validation built-in
-- ✅ Reserve slots for temp work
+- ✅ 4 minimal slots for temp work
-- ✅ Never overload context
+- ✅ Never overload context (~9-10% only!)

 **For Boris:**
 - ✅ Autosaves safe in Annoris